Five Most Common Causes of a Toilet Clog

 What causes a toilet clog?

 The primary cause of a toilet clog is toilet paper.
-If you tend toward using large quantities of toilet paper, it is best to first flush the waste then follow with a flush to remove the toilet paper.
+If you tend toward using large quantities of toilet paper, it is best to first flush the waste than follow with a flush to remove the toilet paper.
 Also, fold your paper to provide the desired thickness, rather than creating a ball.
 The tightly bound balls of toilet paper often are too large to fit through the narrow diameter trap.
 By minimizing toilet paper used and breaking the “balling” habit, you can virtually eliminate toilet paper clogs.
 Should you wind up with a clog, start by giving it a good plunge with a toilet plunger.
 Especially stubborn clogs may require bringing in professionals to snake the drain.
 The specialists at Plumbing Masters can clear any clog from your toilet.

 Sanitary napkins (pads) and tampons are a common cause of a toilet clog.
 Because tampons are designed to absorb moisture and expand, the product will do just that in the trap.
 Additionally, most sanitary napkins have plastic linings that will not dissolve and the sheer size of most pads prevent passage through the narrow diameter trap.
-Should your toilet become clogged by these products, call a plumber as the only sure fix is to snake the drain to remove the offending product.
+Should your toilet become clogged from these products, call a plumber as the only sure fix is to snake the drain to remove the offending product.

 Large clumps of human hair or pet fur can both cause a toilet clog.
 If you have developed the habit of flushing the hair from your brushes down the toilet, break the habit now.
 If your toilet is clogged by repeated flushing of clumps of hair, you will need a professional plumber to snake the drain.